commanderking/education_blog/content/blog/cell-tower/index.md

 This problem feels slightly better than the IXL example, but only marginally.
 While students can better relate to the frustration of not having cell service, they'll still rightly question why a person couldn't just test the cell service when at the new house location.
 Students really need to forget reality in order to make sense of the problem at hand.

 The problem also still funnels the user to take a single approach.
-It's pretty clearn from the parameters that this is a pythagorean theorem type problem and students may be trained to apply the algorithm to the numbers provided.
+Because of the clear parameters and constraints,